section-engineering-education/engineering-education/content/articles/strict-type-validation-with-pydantic/index.md

 published: true
 url: /strict-type-validation-with-pydantic/
 title: Strict Type Validation With Pydantic
 description: This tutorial will guide the reader on how to type validate the inputs using Pydantic.
-We'll also learn about create custom validators.
+We will also learn about create custom validators.
+Type validation can be made more accessible with frameworks like Pydantic.
 author: oluwatomisin-bamimore
-date: 2021-10-28T00:00:00-18:20
+date: 2021-11-21T00:00:00-12:20
 topics: [API]
 excerpt_separator: <!--more-->
 images: